Who should apply?

 What counts as an engineering innovation?

 We define engineering in its broadest sense encompassing a wide range of diverse fields.
 We do not have a preference for any particular sector of engineering.
+Some examples of sectors we support are medtech, cleantech/sustanability tech, automotive, space and satellite, materials, AI, hardware.
 If you are not sure if your idea will count as engineering please contact the programme team to discuss.

 I have already set up a company, can I apply?